Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 To properly URL-escape, you can use the `JavaScript functions
 <http://www.w3schools.com/jsref/jsref_obj_global.asp>`_ ``encodeURI`` and
 ``encodeURIComponent``.
-For example, to properly URL-escape user provided data before it is used as a query parameter, you could do the following.
+The following example shows how to properly URL-escape user provided data before it is used as a query parameter.

 .. code-block:: javascript

     var url = "http://test.com/?data=" + encodeURIComponent(userData)

-For more details about URLs, see :ref:`URL Context`.
+For more information about URLs, see :ref:`URL Context`.

 .. _Safe CoffeeScript Files: